hsthe29/NeuralMachineTranslation/README.md

 ## Overview
 ### Dataset
 I used the dataset [PhoMT](https://github.com/VinAIResearch/PhoMT) from VinAIResearch.
 PhoMT is a high-quality and large-scale Vietnamese-English parallel dataset of 3.02M sentence pairs.
-For my project, I used training consist of 400K of 2.9M sentence pairs from `train.en` and `train.vi`.
+For my project, I used training consist of 1M of 2.9M sentence pairs from `train.en` and `train.vi`.
 The validation set is taken from `dev.en` and `dev.vi` (15K pairs), test set is from `test.en` and `test.vi` (almost 20K pairs).

 ### Seq2seq model
-It is a Encoder-Decoder architecture, in which the Encoder takes the input features and passes its output to the first RNN unit of the Decoder.
-The Decoder will generate sentences word by word.
-Here is a simple illustration of the Seq2seq model:
+- Using RNN
+- Using Transformer

 ## Run project